gilnam74/vex-sneppet/VEX-Quick-start.md

 - define the number of points
 - in the loop (for each of point number):
   * create a point
-  * set point X and Y coordinates with angle
+  * set point X and Y coordinates through the angle keeping the same distance from the origin

 The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (iteration step) definition.
 With the line example, we use iteration step number of the loop directly: in each iteration, set X coordinate of the newly created point equal to iteration step number.